 - Always make a backup USB security key, if you lose the USB, you might not have access to your own computer.

 - Make sure you update and change your security key password often, people with access can easily clone your USB without you knowing.

 KeyLock is a program to lock your computer with a USB Flash Drive.
-It comes a simple and modern user interface, which disable task manager, and disrupt the mouse, making it impossible to reach the desktop.
+It comes with a simple and modern user interface, which disables the task manager, and disrupts the mouse, making it impossible to reach the desktop.
 After unlocking, everything will be recovered immediately and you can use your computer again.

 ↓ 02 – USB Raptor | Free | Microsoft Windows